GitGuardian/APISecurityBestPractices/Leak Mitigation Checklist.md

 ### Check for suspicious activity

 As far as we know, there is no way to check the last calls made with your API token.
 But GitHub offers the possibility to [review some security logs](https://help.github.com/articles/reviewing-your-security-log/).
-This is better than nothing but this won't tell you if someone was able to access your private repositories for example.
+This is better than nothing, but this won't tell you if someone was able to access your private repositories for example.

 ## <img src="icons/gitlab-logo.jpg" height="30" width="30" > GitLab